Wickr

-Wickr is an American software company based in New York City.
-The company is best known for its instant messenger application of the same name.
-The Wickr instant messaging apps allow users to exchange end-to-end encrypted and content-expiring messages, including photos, videos, and file attachments.
-The software is available for the iOS, Android, Mac, Windows, and Linux operating systems.
-On June 25, 2021, Wickr was acquired by Amazon Web Services.
+AWS Wickr is an American software company based in New York City.
+It is known for its instant messaging application of the same name.
+The Wickr messaging service allows an organization's users (and, optionally, external guests) to exchange end-to-end encrypted and content-expiring messages.
+Wickr offers apps for iOS, Android, Mac, Windows, and Linux operating systems.
+Wickr was acquired by Amazon Web Services (AWS) in mid-2021.
+Wickr Me, its free, consumer version, was discontinued in December 2023.

 History

-Wickr was founded in 2012 by a group of security experts and privacy advocates.
-Nico Sell served as the company's CEO until May 2015 when she became the co-chairman of Wickr and CEO of Wickr Foundation, the newly launched nonprofit whose seed funding was provided by the company.
+Wickr was founded in 2012.
+Nico Sell served as the company's CEO until May 2015, who then became the co-chairman of Wickr and CEO of Wickr Foundation, a newly launched nonprofit whose seed funding was provided by the company.
 Mark Fields, who previously led CME's Strategic Investment Group, became the company's CEO.
-He served in that position until November 2016, when he was replaced by Joel Wallenstrom, co-founder of iSec Partners, becoming the company's CEO and President.
+He remained CEO until November 2016 when he was replaced by Joel Wallenstrom, co-founder of iSec Partners, becoming the company's CEO and president.

-Apps

-Since developing its first app, Wickr Me, the company has released Wickr Pro, Wickr RAM, and Wickr Enterprise.
-Wickr RAM was designed with the military in mind; the app stays secure even in "harshest environments".
-While Wickr Enterprise was created for companies with larger workforces to easily integrate into their organization's IT workflows.

-All communications on Wickr are encrypted locally on each device with a new key generated for each new message, meaning that no one except Wickr users has the keys to decipher their content.
-In addition to encrypting user data and conversations, Wickr strips metadata from all content transmitted through the network.
+AWS acquired the company on June 25, 2021.
+AWS stopped accepting new users to Wickr Me on December 31, 2022, and discontinued it on December 31, 2023.

+Branding

+The Wickr name and original logo were created by the Spanish artist Joan Bofill in 2012.
+In 2016, Daylight Design created a new logo and visual identity for the company.

+Products

+Wickr is known for producing secure messaging software, such as "Wickr Me".
+Their software received media coverage due to a security issue at a rival messaging company, Snapchat.

+In 2015, the Electronic Frontier Foundation gave Wickr a score of 5 out of 7 points on their "Secure Messaging Scorecard".
+It received points for: